gdbroman/broman.blog/_posts/2020-04-15-never-go-full-philosopher.md

 Theory must arise out of practice.
 Not the other way around.

-## Discomfort is the Greatest Teacher
+## Discomfort Is the Greatest Teacher

 Because life's deepest truths are not found up in the ivory tower.